 For this easy brownie recipe you need few basic baking ingredients.

 Butter: The unsalted butter gives a rich texture and taste to the brownies.
-Make sure it’s softened and at room temperature.
+Make sure it’s melted and at room temperature.

 Chocolate: Use Unsweetened or bittersweet or semi-sweet DARK CHOCOLATE.
 Stay away from milk chocolate for making brownies.

-Eggs: They give the moistness and structure to the brownies.
-If you are looking for an egg-free brownie recipe try my eggless brownies.
+Eggs: If you are looking for an egg-free brownie recipe try my eggless brownies.

-Cocoa Powder: Try to use a good quality unsweetened cocoa powder.
+Cocoa Powder: Try to use unsweetened cocoa powder mainly used for baking (not drinking cocoa or chocolate).
 Here are my fudgy cocoa brownies.

-Powdered Sugar: I always use powdered white sugar for making brownies.
-It gives a certain thickness to the batter.
+Powdered Sugar: I always use powdered white sugar or caster sugar for making brownies.
+Do not use granulated sugar for this brownie recipe.

 Vanilla Essence: It gives a sweet aroma and flavor to the brownies.

-All-Purpose Flour: I use the regular all-purpose flour and not the cake flour.
+All-Purpose Flour: Use the regular all-purpose flour and not the cake flour.